Estadio Venustiano Carranza

 Estadio Olimpico Venustiano Carranza is a multi-use stadium in Morelia, Mexico, used mostly for football matches and also for athletics.
-It was initially used as the stadium of Monarcas Morelia matches.
-It was replaced by Estadio Morelos when Monarcas Morelia moved there in 1989.
+It was initially used as the stadium of Atlético Morelia matches.
+It was replaced by Estadio Morelos when Atlético Morelia moved there in 1989.
 In October 2021, H2O Purépechas F.C., a Liga TDP team, began to play there.
 The capacity of the stadium is 17,600 spectators.